Probabilistic completeness of RRT for geometric and kinodynamic planning with forward propagation: Introduction

 RRT is especially useful in single-query settings, as it focuses on finding a single trajectory moving a robot from an initial state to a goal state (or region), rather than exploring the full state space of the problem, as roadmap methods do, such as \prm~\cite{KavETAL96}.
 To achieve this objective, \rrt grows a tree, rooted at an initial state, which is periodically extended towards random state samples until the goal is reached.

 Notably, \rrt is well suited to complex motion planning tasks and, in particular, problems involving kinodynamic constraints.
-This is due to the fact that \rrt can be implemented without a steering function\footnote{This function returns a path between two states in the absence of obstacles.
-It corresponds to solving a two-point boundary value problem (BVP), which may be a difficult task for many dynamical systems.}, which is difficult to obtain for many systems with complex dynamics.
-Moreover, \rrt has the advantage of low dependence on parameters and is easily extendable to a variety of domains (e.g., {\tt graspRRT} for integrated motion and grasp planning~\cite{VDAD10}).
+This is due to the fact that \rrt can be implemented without a steering function, which is difficult to obtain for many systems with complex dynamics.
+(This function returns a path between two states in the absence of obstacles.
+It corresponds to solving a two-point boundary value problem (BVP), which may be a difficult task for many dynamical systems.)
+Moreover, \rrt has low dependence on parameters and is easily extendable to a variety of domains (e.g., {\tt graspRRT} for integrated motion and grasp planning~\cite{VDAD10}).

-Since its introduction, numerous variations and extensions of \rrt have been proposed (see, e.g.,~\cite{JailletCS10,YershovaJSL05,JYLS05}), to allow improved performance.
+Since its introduction, numerous variations and extensions of \rrt have been proposed (see, e.g.,~\cite{JailletCS10,YershovaJSL05,ZuckerETAL07,WangETAL10,KL2000_geom}), to allow improved performance.
 While \rrt is not asymptotically optimal (AO) and provably does not converge to the optimal solution \cite{NecETAL10,KF11}, it forms the basis of many AO planners, including \rrtstar and \rrg~\cite{KF11}.
 In particular, the probabilistic completeness (PC) of most of the aforementioned \rrt-based algorithms is derived from the PC properties of \rrt.

 Surprisingly, it is not completely obvious under what conditions \rrt is probabilistically complete, especially when using forward propagation of controls for the kinodynamic case.
-Indeed there has been some debate on this issue in the related literature~\cite{KunzS14,CaronETAL17}.
+Indeed there has been some debate on this issue in the literature~\cite{KunzS14,CaronETAL17}.
 This paper aims to address this gap.